webcirque/webmp/README.md

 PS: _Running directly as an offline local webpage is no longer supported._

 ## Languages expected to support
-**PS: Bolded languages are expected to be put in more effort.**
-_Want to help us translating?
-We are planning to set up a Weblate or Gitea server!
-Before finished, just tell developers to get a copy of translation file!_

 [![Translation status](http://be.pwcq.dev/widgets/webcirque-webmp/-/c-anad/multi-green.svg)](http://be.pwcq.dev/engage/webcirque-webmp/)

 ## Project page